remblock/REMChain-Mainnet-Setup/README.md

 remcli get info
 ```

-> This command line is used for getting current information of the blockchain.
+> This command line is used for getting current state of the blockchain.

 ```
 remcli version client